 Repeat each leg 10 times.

-c) Using a chair, table or work top stand for support, stand on one leg, then raise up on the other on to your toes.
+Using a chair, table or work top stand for support, stand on one leg, then raise up on the other on to your toes.

 Complete 3 sets of 10 repetition each leg.
 (This gives the injured ankle resting time.)

-d) Standing, keeping your toes on the floor, raise one heel off the floor by bending the same leg, then lower & immediately change legs.
+Raise one heel off the floor by bending the same leg, then lower & immediately change legs.

 This is like jogging without losing contact with the floor.
 This exercise can be done quickly or slowly and you should have minimal discomfort at this stage.